 Other than that, exposure to the language.
 Extensive input!

-Lingo Newydd magazine by Golwg is an excellent resource for learners, and there are many readers available too.
+Lingo Newydd magazine by Golwg is an excellent resource for learners, and there are many “readers” aimed at learners of various levels available too.
 I also listen to BBC Radio Cymru (especially the news as I’ve often already heard it in English earlier in the day and so already know some of what they are likely to be talking about).
 I watch the Welsh television channel, S4C.
 These days I make less and less use of the subtitles (which are often available in English or Welsh).
 There is a programme for learners on Sunday mornings.

-Dr P: Would do anything differently if you had to do the exam a second time?
+Dr P: Would do anything differently if you had to do the exam for a second time?

 KR: Start earlier and do more!
 Although I’m more than happy with my result.